 Here are a few important points that you need to check before renting a car and then the rental experience should be fine for you:

-Before proceeding with our car booking we contacted different companies to make sure that their cars are new (at least from 2015-2016).
-Some of the companies, told us that their cars were 10 years old and it was big “no no” for us.
-Rental cars in Iceland are getting worn down really quickly because of the road conditions (a lot of pot holes and gravel).
+Before proceeding with our car booking we contacted different companies.
+We wanted make sure that their cars are new (at least from 2015-2016).
+Some of the companies told us that their cars were 10 years old.
+This was a big “no no” for us.
+Rental cars in Iceland are getting worn down really quickly because of bad road conditions.
 Our car was from 2016, we rented it in September and it already had 20 000 km on the clock.
-With a new car you have higher chance that it’s not going to suddenly break down in the middle of nowhere.
-I’ve heard stories from my friends before about the tyres that were blowing up in the road or the car that was suddenly breaking down.
-This is definitely not nice thing to happen during your holidays and it gives you unnecessary stress and lost time, so better to avoid it.
+With a new car, you have a higher chance that it’s not going to suddenly break down in the middle of nowhere.
+I’ve heard stories from my friends about the tyres blowing up on the road or the car suddenly breaking down.
+This is definitely not a nice thing to happen during your holidays.
+It gives you unnecessary stress and lost time, so better to avoid it.

 Car prices can vary a lot between different companies.
-Quite often also the price offered through online broker (eg. Autoeurope) is much cheaper than through the car rental company itself.
-The only thing that you need to watch out are additional fees and T&Cs, ut if you read them carefully then you will know if it’s fine.
+Quite often also the price offered through the online broker (eg. Autoeurope) is much cheaper than through the car rental company itself.
+The only things that you need to watch out are additional fees and T&Cs, but if you read them carefully then you will know if it’s fine.

-As you can see, renting car in Iceland is not as bad as it seems.
+As you can see, renting a car in Iceland is not as bad as it seems.
+I hope the tips above will hel you to find the best car rental in Iceland.
 If you know what you are doing and you are careful enough, everything should be fine.
 Good luck! 🙂

 Like it?
 Pin it!